 Listed below are the health screenings done at school.
-Vision - K-4 Hearing - K-3 Dental - K-4 Any result indicating further specialist examination is followed up by the Menasha Health Department staff.
+Vision - K-4 Hearing - K-3 Dental - K-4 The Menasha Health Department staff follows up any result indicating further specialist examination.
+HOMEWORK you can monitor and help them.

-HOMEWORK

 Helpful Homework Hints for Parents